This is Part 9 of the Fundamentals of DevOps and Software Delivery series.

 databases, especially as your source of truth.
 Other major gotchas include dealing with eventual consistency, as you’ll

-see later in this blog post, and the lack of support for schemas and constraints, as discussed in the
+see in Section 9.8.3, and the lack of support for schemas and constraints, as discussed next.

 Schemas and Constraints